 The EMLA cream should only be used on undamaged skin.
 Do not put it on damaged skin.

 The cream contains 2.5% lignocaine and 2.5% prilocaine.

-Why is it important to use this cream?
+Why is it important for my child to take EMLA cream?

 The cream will help reduce any pain or discomfort that your child may feel during a minor procedure, such as when blood is taken or a cannula (drip) is put in, or during a small surgical procedure such as removing a lump.
 If the cream is not applied, the procedure may have to be delayed or cancelled, or your child may feel pain or discomfort during the procedure.